kalyan427/iOS-Interview-Questions/Interview Questions.md

 3. Presenter: Its responsibility is to get the data from the interactor on user actions and after getting data from the interactor, it sends it to the view to show it.
 It also asks the router/wireframe for navigation.
 4. Entity: It contains basic model objects used by the Interactor.
 5. Router: It has all navigation logic for describing which screens are to be shown when.
 It is normally written as a wireframe.

+## **Computed Properties:**

+1. Computed properties are properties which do caluculation before returning the value.

+2. Stored properties can be variable or constant, Computed properties must be variable.

+3. Computed properties required type.
+So that compiler will know that what type a return value expected.

+4. Computed properties doesn't stored any value.

+5. Consider a example to know the screen inches. we will have width and height to caluculate screen inches we need caluculate the diagonal of the screen.
+Based on that we can find the inches of TV for this best way we use is computed properties and return a value.